RZaga09/MagisAirDatabaseApplication/README.md

 3. Riel Alissandra Tanaliga
 4. Anthony Christian Uy

+### Github Link
+The project files can also be found in the following github repository: https://github.com/RZaga09/MagisAirDatabaseApplication
 ### Notes to Develoeprs
 1. Please follow git conventions whenever pushing to this repository.
 See git_conventions.md for more details.
-2. The essentials folder holds files that are integral to this application build. **Do not remove this folder.**
+2. The essentials folder holds files that are integral to this application build.
+New developers who want to join in this project must run the sql file and install the .jar within. **Do not remove this folder.**

- files that are not immediately needed, but may become useful sometime in the future.

-### How to Install
-1. Open the folder titled 'essentials'.
-Essentials contain two files - pd2.sql and mysql-connector-java-8.0.30.
-Save these files for later use as you will need them in the next steps